getsentry/rfcs/text/0032-improved-api-tokens.md

 ## Option #1

 This option strives to limit impact to the database by avoiding large bulk operations.
-To do this we'll distribute the complete implementation over two features.
+To do this we'll distribute the complete implementation over two releases.
 This also allows for a smooth transition of self-hosted instances keeping pace with releases.

 **In the first release:**